• Skip to main content

 Instructions

-• Preheat you oven to a very low temperature, I set mine to 200 degrees F.
+• Preheat oven to 200 degrees F.

-• Wash your lemons and dry them off.
+• Wash lemons, then dry them off.

 • Spread the lemon zest onto a parchment lined cookie sheet.
 Make sure it's as evenly spread as possible.

-• Remove and allow to cool.
+• Remove from the oven and allow it to cool completely.

 • Place salt in spice jars.